Dr Phill McChesney - Gynaecologist

 Phill has extensive clinical experience and prides himself on thorough investigation and individualised yet evidence based management.
 He is approachable, down-to-earth and enjoys an excellent rapport with his patients.

-Phill’s private practice is based at Fertility Associates rooms in Remuera, Albany, and Hamilton, and at Karaka Family Health in Karaka, where he sees both gynaecology and fertility patients.
+Phill’s private practice is based at Fertility Associates rooms in Remuera and Albany, and at Karaka Family Health in Karaka, where he sees both gynaecology and fertility patients.

 Certified Subspecialist in Reproductive Endocrinology and Infertility (CREI) 2012 – Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).

 - Laparoscopic hysterectomy and other minimally invasive surgery

 - Menstrual disorders (heavy and/or irregular bleeding etc)

 - Polycystic ovarian syndrome (PCOS)

 - Female infertility

 - Tubal ligation and reversal of tubal ligation